firstdraft/guides/rcav-flowchart.md

  10. ... and the second part of the string specifies the name of a file, in this case `play_scissors.html.erb`.

- 11. The key `:locals` must go to _another_ `Hash` that has a key/value pair for each variable we want to send to the template for output.
+ 11. The key `:locals` goes to _another_, nested, `Hash` that has a key/value pair for each variable we want to send to the template for output.
 In this case, I want to send two variables to the template: `computer_move` and `outcome`.

+     An alternate technique for sending variables to the template is to make them _instance variables_ rather than local variables by starting their names with an `@` when you create them.
+E.g. I could have defined `@comp_move = ["rock", "paper", "scissors"].sample` rather than `comp_move`, and then `@comp_move` would be available in the view template without having to use the `:locals` option in the `render()` method.

+     There are pros and cons to each of these two approaches; use the one that makes the most sense to you.

  12. We have to create a folder within `app/views` that matches the name that we specified in the `render()` statement.